phenology/cgc/docs/coclustering.rst

     results = cc.run_with_threads(nthreads=4)

 This first implementation makes use of (fast) matrix multiplications to calculate cluster-based properties, such as averages and distances.
-However, if ``Z``'s dimensions are large, large auxiliary matrices needs to be stored into memory, so that the memory requirement of this implementation quickly becomes a bottleneck.
+However, if ``Z``'s dimensions are large, large auxiliary matrices need to be stored into memory, so that the memory requirement of this implementation quickly becomes a bottleneck.

 .. _Numpy: https://numpy.org